aws/aws-for-fluent-bit/troubleshooting/tutorials/remote-core-dump/README.md

 generate-core-file
 ```

 You can also run other GDB commands.
 Follow the next step to understand how to read the core file.

-It should be noted that core files are often very large (hundreds of MB) and saving a core to an EFS filesystem permanently may take time.
-Consequently, the AWS for Fluent Bit pre-built debug images have a 2 minute sleep before shutdown to ensure that the file transfer can complete before task shutdown.
+It should be noted that core files are often very large (hundreds of MB).
+If you are using EFS for persistent storage (e.g. on Fargate), set the `EFS_WAIT` environment variable (in seconds) on the debug container to give the transfer time to complete before the container exits.

 ## Step 4: Using GDB with a core file (crashed Fluent Bit)